jxmot/markdown-render/README.md

 Add the section above to your `php.ini` file.
 Under XAMPP it is located at `C:\xampp\php\php.ini`.
 In addition, this repository contains the NetBeans project settings files.
 They are located in `/nbproject`.
 After you have XAMPP and NetBeans installed it *should be* possible to open the project in Netbeans.

+## Running under NetBeans

+* Run NetBeans
+* Then File->Open Project and navigate to `c:\xampp\htdocs\tests\mdrender` and open the project

+NetBeans will allow you to set breakpoints and examine variables.

 # IMPORTANT Things to Note

 The version of *Parsedown* used in this repository is realatively old.
 It was created *around* May 2017.
 There have been a large number of changes made at [Parsedown](https://github.com/erusev/parsedown) since the time when the current version was first obtained.
 I plan on updating the local copy of Parsedown after activivity has settled down in the Parsedown repository.

+# Application Architecture